 CHOA Parade.
 Children’s holds a special place in our heart, and this parade is one of our favorite.
 It recently moved to Midtown, but the quality is still superior.
 Bring blankets, a cooler of water or hot cocoa, chairs…whatever you need to enjoy the show!
 We splurged on bleacher seats one year…that was special.
 Great memories are made here, and all for a great cause.
 2020 Update: The event will be virtual-only this year.

 Chattahoochee Nature Center.
 We love CNC.
 It’s a “Top 10” attraction, in our opinion.
-On December 7, 2019 they offer a holiday gift to everyone – free admission!
+On December 5, 2020 they offer a holiday gift to everyone – free admission!
 While you are there, check out the Holiday Market and Festival with artisans selling local, handmade products.
-Don’t forget cash for any goodies while visiting, there is no ATM onsite.

 The Rock Ranch.
 Country Christmas in Lights at The Rock Ranch offers families a drive-thru showing of over a mile of Christmas lights on the farm.
 The price is free Christmas Day (donations appreciated).
 Festivities begin Thanksgiving.
 We are sad to report The Rock Ranch has closed.

 Bass Pro Shop.
 During Santa’s Wonderland, you can pose with Santa and receive a photo for free.
 There are also games, activities and crafts, and much more.